Top 15 Best Freshwater Fishes That Are Always Popular

 You can keep them with other small and peaceful fishes.
 You can feed them with insect larvae, worms, and crustaceans, as most of their species are carnivorous.

 Killifish can be non-annual or annual breeders.
 The annual Killifish lay eggs in the non-permanent body when in their natural habitat.
-These bodies dry up for a few months, and they hatch only when the water returns.
+These bodies dry up for a few months and hatch only when the water returns.

 15. Rainbowfish